avolcek92/Task-Management-API/README.md

 ### Tests

 I created an integration test to cover the whole project, where I mock requests to the controller.
 Unit tests are covering the service part because there is the biggest part of the project logic.

 ---
+### Profiles

+I add four different profiles:
+1. dev   - to work local with H2 DB
+2. test  - to apply integration tests
+3. prod  - to deploy app with postgresql to heroku
+4. postgresql - to work local with postgresql DB

+---
 ## Other considerations/future enhancements or improvements